More Interpreted Languages: Tcl, Lua, JavaScript, Io

 version used

-grammar and invocation
+grammar and execution

 interpreter